OneKey-Network/addressability-framework/mvp-spec/partials-updater/README.md

 <!--partial-end-->
 ````

-Note that all the partials of the document are proccessed when the script
+Note that all the partials of the document are processed when the script
 is launched.

 # Partials with JQ